 Health Information Privacy and Access

-The Privacy Act (C’lth) incorporates ten National Privacy Principles (NPPs) which set out requirements for the handling of personal and sensitive information, which includes health information (see definitions below).
+The Privacy Act (C’lth) incorporates the Australian Privacy Principles which set out requirements for the handling of personal and sensitive information, which includes health information (see definitions below).
 They govern information collection, storage and maintenance, and use and disclosure; as well as access by an individual to his/her information and openness about how it is managed by the institution.

-The NPPs do not apply to de-identified information or statistical data sets, which would not allow individuals to be identified.
+The APPs do not apply to de-identified information or statistical data sets, which would not allow individuals to be identified.

 Sensitive information is a subset of personal information.
 It means information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political organisation, religious beliefs or affiliations; philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, and criminal record or health information about an individual.